HadesVR/HadesVR/docs/Headset.md

 # Getting HID values

 To configure the driver you will need the VID and PID values from the board you're using.
-The easiest way of getting them is going to the Arduino IDE, clicking on tools and clicking on get board info with the receiver plugged in:
+The easiest way of getting them is going to the Arduino IDE, clicking on tools and clicking on get board info with the HMD plugged in:

 ![3](img/Headset/3.png)